mars-protocol/manifesto-contract/README.md

 - This repository contains the source code and the deployment script for the smart contract implementing Mars Manifesto on the Terra blockchain.

+Martian Date follows the [Darian Calender](https://en.wikipedia.org/wiki/Darian_calendar) and the calculations for the Martian Time has been referenced from https://marsclock.com/

 ## Development

 ### Environment Setup